RiritoFrancois/PyQt5BassGUI/README.md

 # PyQt5BassGUI

-PyQt5BassGUI by RiritoFrancois(My First Program for Bass Library)
+It is My First Program to Initialize BASS In PyQt5 GUI(Graphical User Interface)...
+Enjoy to use!!!